Family law in Ireland changed dramatically on 1 January 2011 when cohabitation legislation became law.

 - Not registered in a civil partnership; and

 - Not in the prohibited degrees of relationship.

-2. If a cohabitant is still married he or she must be living apart form his/her spouse for at least four out of the previous five years to come within the legislation.
+2. If a cohabitant is still married he or she must be living apart form his/her spouse for at least two out of the previous three years to come within the legislation.